annygakh/audit-tests/README.md

 9. Push to try

-10. Repeat steps 6-10 until your unexpected_fail test stops changing
+10. Repeat steps 6-9 until your unexpected_fail test stops changing

 ## Identify tests that are not failing but causing other tests to fail

 11. At some point you might have test failures that are a side effect from other tests that were running in the test suite.
 This will need to be dealt with manually.
-Repeat steps 12-TODO for every try job you have.
+Repeat steps 12-15 for every try job where you have failures.

 12. Download raw logs for the try job

-12. Extract a list of test pathnames that were run/skipped in a specific try running `grep "TEST-START" logs.log | cut -f 12 -d ' ' | sort -u > tests_run_or_skipped_try_job`
+13. Extract a list of test pathnames that were run/skipped in a specific try running `grep "TEST-START" logs.log | cut -f 12 -d ' ' | sort -u > tests_run_or_skipped_try_job`

-13. Gather a list of `.ini` files that were modified while adding annotations `git diff --name-only --stat -U1 <commit before you added the skips> <latest commit on the branch that has all your skips>  -- '*.ini'   > ini_files_changed_skips`
+14. Gather a list of `.ini` files that were modified while adding annotations `git diff --name-only --stat -U1 <commit before you added the skips> <latest commit on the branch that has all your skips>  -- '*.ini'   > ini_files_changed_skips`

-14. Gather a list of test files that were skipped by us in an test suite that has other failing tests.
+15. Gather a list of test files that were skipped by us in an test suite that has other failing tests.
 Add back annotations for those (manually).
 `python3 cross_search_tests.py tests_run_or_skipped_try_job ini_files_changed_skips [repo]`